Our application process is currently closed. To receive a personal notification about the next call for applications, please contact us.

 The program is designed to support academic leaders and faculty members in developing new and deeper international opportunities for students, scholars, faculty, and exchange visitors at their home institutions, and to create new channels of dialogue with academic leaders from around the world.

-The 2019 NAFSA Global Dialogue Fellowship Program will provide support to five African higher education professionals who are working to:
+The 2020 NAFSA Global Dialogue Fellowship Program will provide support to ten African higher education professionals who are working to:

 - Provide greater access to international study and research for their institution;

 - Increase international competence among their students, faculty members, and administrators;